sudofinn/iceblue-scheme/README.md

 # Ice Blue Dark Color Theme
 ## About
-This is a red colorscheme for VS code.
+This is a blue colorscheme for VS code. 🧊
-It uses blue colors to emphasize the cold and dark feeling ( and it is also good for coding in winter).
+It uses blue colors to emphasize the cold and dark feeling ( and it is also good for coding in winter). 🥶

 ## Snapshots